hanxiaomax/Learncpp_CN/docs/2-12-Header-guards.md

 }
 ```

-COPY

 While these programs are easy to fix (remove the duplicate definition), with header files, it’s quite easy to end up in a situation where a definition in a header file gets included more than once.
-This can happen when a header file #includes another header file (which is common).
+This can happen when a header file `#includes` another header file (which is common).

-Consider the following academic example:
+请考虑下面这个例子：

 square.h: